ajays20078/eseries-stk/README.md

 ## Disclaimer

-These Ansible playbooks are written as best effort and provide no warranties or SLAs, expressed or implied. ##TODO Support statement
+These Ansible playbooks are written as best effort and provide no warranties or SLAs, expressed or implied.

 Tested control server distros

   1. Windows 10 with Docker
-  2. Ubuntu 14 and 16
-  3.  ##TODO Recommended/tested control server distro?
+  2. Centos 7.3

 Tested host distributions

+  1. Centos 7.3

+Future planned control and host distributions

-  1.  ##TODO Recommended/tested hosts?
+  1. SLES
+  2. Ubuntu 16
+  3. RHEL

 Tested Santricity versions

-  1.  ##TODO tested/supported santricity versions?
+  1. 98.40.00.08

 ## Overview